Data-Visualization-Intro/3-D3-line-chart/readme.md

 console.log(xAccessor(dataset[0]));
 ```

-The date value in our dataset is a string (i.e. "2018-12-25").
+The date value in our dataset is a string.

 Unfortunately, this string won't work on our x axis.
 We know how far "2018-12-25" is from "2018-12-29" but a computer needs a date in a form it can work with.

 JavaScript `Date` objects represent a single moment in time in a platform-independent format

-We need to convert the dataset strings into JavaScript Dates. d3 has a [d3-time-format](https://github.com/d3/d3-time-format) module with handy methods for parsing and formatting dates.
+We need to convert the dataset strings into JavaScript Dates. d3 has a [d3-time-format](https://github.com/d3/d3-time-format) module with methods for parsing and formatting dates.

 The `d3.timeParse()` method: